SQUARE-WAVES/teejay/README.md

 # are you gonna do a languge spec or an RFC or something?
 maybe, if people find this and like it.
 Right now there is a peg.js style grammar in the "grammar" folder, and a little js file that will build a pegjs parser for it.
 Thats the parser it uses.

-# NOW ONLY WITH ASYNC/AWAIT
-I've updated things to use async/await exclusively, as far as I can till this shouldn't mess with anyone too much cause stuff will get versioned and I don't think many other people are using this thing. if you need this to support old school stuff, then we can change it or use v1.2.1